Gyu-Seok0/Gyu-Seok0.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-Hello, I'm a master's student at POSTECH under the guidance of Prof. <a href="https://sites.google.com/view/postechdi/member/faculty">Hwanjo Yu</a>.
+Hello!
+I'm a master's student at POSTECH under the guidance of Prof. <a href="https://sites.google.com/view/postechdi/member/faculty">Hwanjo Yu</a>.
 My research goal is to develop practical Recommender System by applying Knowledge Distillation, Continual Learning, and a Diffusion Model.I have gained comprehensive experiences in other domains such as Computer Vision, Natural Language Processing, and Reinforcement Learning.
 I'm open to collaboration, so please feel free to contact me.

+Here is my <a href="/assets/pdf/CV(Gyuseok_Lee).pdf">CV</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.